delanyeong/PixiHub_ReactJS/README.md

 # PixiHub

-PixiHub is a Movie app that can be used as a personal movie watchlist tracker for the all the user's favourite films and tv series.
+PixiHub is a Movie app that can be used as a personal movielist tracker for the all the user's favourite films and tv series.

 It mimics the UI of exisiting popular entertainment apps such as Netflix, Disney+, to allow the user to have an overview of different movie titles at a glance.